YiLi-2020/222/content/thesis/Thesis.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Publications"
+title = "Dissertation"
-subtitle = "Highlights from my most recent research history."
+subtitle = "Undergrad Dissertation"

-# CV location
-cv_pdf = "manuscripts/"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.